Baal keriah: Sabbath and festivals: penultimate and maftir readings

 On the Sabbath and holidays, the baal keriah will recite the half kaddish at the bimah after the penultimate reading.
-The oleh for the final reading (the maftir) is particularly honored with reading the haftorah after the maftir reading from the Torah scroll is complete.
-Usually the maftir is the final three verses of the weekly portion, repeated from the last aliyah.
+The oleh for the final reading (the maftir) is particularly honored with reading the haftara after the maftir reading from the Torah scroll is complete.
+Usually, the maftir is the final three verses of the weekly portion, which are repeated from the last aliyah.
 On special occasions, readings from other parts of the Torah will be read instead, relating specifically to the occasion.
-If other Torah scrolls are available, the maftir reading is read from the second scroll.
-Otherwise, the first scroll is rolled to the place of the maftir and the maftir is read from the same scroll.
+The maftir reading is read from the second scroll if other Torah scrolls are available.
+Otherwise, the first scroll is rolled to the place of the maftir, and the maftir is read from the same scroll.

-After the maftir reading, the scroll is raised and shown to the congregation, and then wrapped in its decorative and protective garb.
-The baal keriah then joins the rest of the congregation in listening and reading the haftorah quietly along with the maftir.
+After the maftir reading, the scroll is raised, shown to the congregation, and then wrapped in decorative and protective garb.
+The baal keriah then joins the rest of the congregation in listening and reading the haftara quietly along with the maftir.

 Weekday readings

-On Mondays and Thursdays when there is no holiday, no haftorah is read.
+On Mondays and Thursdays when there is no holiday, no haftara is read.
 Also, only three olim are called up, and each aliyah is usually much shorter than the full Sabbath readings, not covering the entire weekly portion read on the Sabbath.
 Otherwise, the sequence is almost the same.

 Ending a book

-After completing one of the five books of the Pentateuch, it is customary for the congregation to call out, "Chazak chazak v'nitchazeik," meaning "Be strong!
+After completing one of the five books of the Torah, it is customary for the congregation to call out חֲזַק חֲזַק וְנִתְחַזַּק! ḥăzaq ḥăzaq wəniṯḥazzaq!, meaning "Let us strong!
 Be strong!
 And may we be strengthened!", after the final verse.
-The baal keriah will repeat this phrase after the congregation, and the oleh will recite the blessings after the reading as normal.
+The baal keriah will repeat this phrase after the congregation, and the oleh will recite the blessings after the reading.